• Skip to main content

 TikTok and Youtube are slowly taking over the world generation by generation.
 When I say slowly, I mean just within the past four years– which is not slow at all.
 Media has been a big problem since the advent of these platforms.
 The term fake news spawns, and it can all start with a TikTok someone comes upon.
 There are very few rules and regulations you have to go through when … [Read more...] about Are TikTok and YouTube affecting Broadcast?

-Blogs Social Media Misinformation Broadcast Television Social Media Youtube TikTok
+Blogs Social Media Misinformation Social Media Youtube TikTok Broadcast Television

 Enhancing the Past, Twenty Years Later